jpoberhauser/multi-object-trackers-collection/README.md

 #### Recent Advances in Embedding Methods for Multi-Object Tracking: A Survey

+Multi-object tracking (MOT) aims to associate target objects across video frames in order to obtain entire moving trajectories.
+With the advancement of deep neural networks and the increasing demand for intelligent video analysis, MOT has gained significantly increased interest in the computer vision community.
+Embedding methods play an essential role in object location estimation and temporal identity association in MOT.
+Unlike other computer vision tasks, such as image classification, object detection, re-identification, and segmentation, embedding methods in MOT have large variations, and they have never been systematically analyzed and summarized.
+In this survey, we first conduct a comprehensive overview with in-depth analysis for embedding methods in MOT from seven different perspectives, including patch-level embedding, single-frame embedding, cross-frame joint embedding, correlation embedding, sequential embedding, tracklet embedding, and cross-track relational embedding.
+We further summarize the existing widely used MOT datasets and analyze the advantages of existing state-of-the-art methods according to their embedding strategies.
+Finally, some critical yet under-investigated areas and future research directions are discussed.

 [paper](https://arxiv.org/abs/2205.10766)

 ### 2021

 #### Do Different Tracking Tasks Require Different Appearance Models?

+Tracking objects of interest in a video is one of the most popular and widely applicable problems in computer vision.
+However, with the years, a Cambrian explosion of use cases and benchmarks has fragmented the problem in a multitude of different experimental setups.
+As a consequence, the literature has fragmented too, and now novel approaches proposed by the community are usually specialised to fit only one specific setup.
+To understand to what extent this specialisation is necessary, in this work we present UniTrack, a solution to address five different tasks within the same framework.
+UniTrack consists of a single and task-agnostic appearance model, which can be learned in a supervised or self-supervised fashion, and multiple ``heads'' that address individual tasks and do not require training.
+We show how most tracking tasks can be solved within this framework, and that the same appearance model can be successfully used to obtain results that are competitive against specialised methods for most of the tasks considered.
+The framework also allows us to analyse appearance models obtained with the most recent self-supervised methods, thus extending their evaluation and comparison to a larger variety of important problems.

 [paper](https://arxiv.org/abs/2107.02156)